This is Part 2 in a series about distributed file systems.

 Before we explore the different flavors of distributed file systems, here’s a quick recap of my last post just to make sure we’re all on the same page.

-Industry research shows that the enterprise storage market is undergoing a major shift towards distributed file systems and object storage as enterprises look for efficient ways to cope with the explosion of unstructured data.
+Industry research shows that the enterprise cloud storage market is undergoing a major shift towards distributed file systems and object storage as enterprises look for efficient ways to cope with the explosion of unstructured data.
 Distributed file systems and object storage enable enterprises to scale linearly (scale-out) in a cost-effective manner to address their performance and capacity needs.

 There are three fundamental differences between distributed file systems and object storage: